Going Solar in New York State: Pros, Cons, and Incentives

 Here’s how that looks on our 7.6 kW system with a contract price of $28,884.

 The maximum abatement is $62,500 per year and cannot exceed your annual property tax liability.

 Net metering in New York State

-One of things that makes going solar in New York State worthwhile is net metering.
+One of the things that makes going solar in New York State worthwhile is net metering.

 Net metering is a policy that allows you to earn credits for putting your excess solar production back into the grid during the day.
 These credits can be used to offset the cost of using grid electricity when your solar panels aren’t producing at night or in the winter.